 REVIEWED:

-We should randomly switch off power supplies to households once a week because it would have many positive effects: firstly it would reminds us what it's like to live dealing with intermittent power cuts.
-In this way we could also free ourselves from electronic devices and become more conscious about the weight of this modern enslavement.
-At the same time it would lenghten our attention's span, making us more productive and able to focus both on the past and the future and not only on our present.
-Furthermore the environment would be protected by bringing carbon emissions to a remarkable decrease.
-Finally there would be a wider sense of solidarity, rediscovering the beauty of sharing and - thanks to the lack of pollution - gazing at the stars and spending more time together without distractions of any kind.
+We should randomly switch off power supplies to households once a week because it would have many positive effects.
+Firstly, it would remind us what it's like to live, dealing with intermittent power cuts.
+In this way we could also free ourselves from electronic devices and become more conscious of the burden of this modern slavery.
+At the same time, it would lengthen our attention span, making us more productive and able to focus both on the past and the future, and not only on our present.
+Furthermore, the environment would be protected by significantly cutting carbon emissions.
+Finally, there would be a wider sense of solidarity, rediscovering the beauty of sharing and - thanks to the lack of light pollution - gazing at the stars and spending more time together, without distractions of any kind.

 Text 2 with initial corrections